 If you believe you have experienced discrimination or harassment, you have several options for dealing with that experience.
 Depending on your situation and personal preferences, you should feel free to pursue one or more of these options.

 If you decide that you want to make a complaint of discrimination or harassment you may initiate your complaint with any contact person (as defined on page 1 of the policy).
 You should provide as much detail as necessary to conduct the complaint resolution process successfully.
 Once the contact person has received your complaint, they are required to report the complaint to the Director of Human Resources promptly.
+Please understand that the name of the person making the complaint will be provided to the subject of the complaint as part of this process.
 Any report will lead to either an investigation or a hearing conducted by a retired judge pursuant to this policy.
 All complaints against members of the Senate must be investigated and any conclusions of fact and discipline imposed pursuant to the investigation may be appealed to the Senate subcommittee on ethical conduct.

 An investigation will be handled as discretely as possible, but there is no guarantee that the information will be completely confidential.
 Any hearings must be private unless the parties agree they will be open.
 Reporting discrimination and harassment is encouraged.
 The working environment in the Minnesota Senate will be improved if acts of discrimination and harassment are dealt with appropriately.